ffenix113/zigbee_home/README.md

 ## Status

-Extremely early development, no working parts yet.

-Currently work is being carried to develop CLI application.
+Currently work is being carried to develop CLI application and adding sensors.

+### Source Generation
+CLI can generate source, which can then be built and flashed.

+"Source" includes C source code, app config(`proj.conf`) and overlay (`app.overlay`).

+### Building
+CLI can't build the application yet, as building it requires environment to be properly set up (nrf- and zephyr-specific).

+### Flashing
+CLI can flash already built application with a couple of methods:
+- nrfutil
+- mcuboot
+- west

 ### Supported devices